-11 jaw-dropping moments from Trump’s flabbergasting Axios interview
+11 jaw-dropping moments from Trump’s flabbergasting ‘Axios’ interview

 This is the kind of perseverance and handholding it takes sometimes for the president to acknowledge simple facts.

-Trump explains that he wishes Maxwell well because her “friend,” Jeffrey Epstein killed himself and now Maxwell herself is in jail, and he is offering this compassion because it’s what he’d do for anyone going through a bit of a rough patch.
+Trump explains that he wishes Maxwell well because her “friend,” Jeffrey Epstein, killed himself and now Maxwell herself is in jail, and he is offering this compassion because it’s what he’d do for anyone going through a bit of a rough patch.

 Never mind the fact that Trump recently joked about John McCain being in hell and Mitt Romney dying of COVID, because the Republican senators voted against him.